pnp/blog/content/microsoft-365-platform-community-update/22-05-10/index.md

 *   [Updates on Independent Publisher Connectors & GoQR Connector Demo](https://www.youtube.com/watch?v=sfMtPESK_Mc) by [Natalie Pienkowska](https://twitter.com/NataliePienkow1) (Microsoft) | @nataliePienkow1 and [Rui Santos](https://www.linkedin.com/in/ruisantosnor/) (Microsoft)
 *   [SharePoint Framework Design Patterns – Custom Web Part Properties (Part 3)](https://www.youtube.com/watch?v=rv-kG82i3kM) by [Hugo Bernier](https://twitter.com/bernierh) (Microsoft) | @Bernierh

-## Key contributors to the March 2022 update
+## Key contributors to the May 2022 update

 Here’s the list of active contributors (in alphabetical order) since last release details in GitHub repositories or community channels.
 PnP is really about building tooling and knowledge together with the community for the community, so your contributions are highly valued across the Microsoft 365 customers, partners and obviously also at Microsoft.